IppClub/Dora-SSR/README.md

 ## Contribute

-Welcome to participate in the development and maintenance of Dorothy SSR.
+Welcome to participate in the development and maintenance of Dora SSR.
 Please see [Contributing Guidelines](CONTRIBUTING.md) to learn how to submit Issues and Pull Requests.

 <br>

 ## License

-Dorothy SSR uses the [MIT License](LICENSE).
+Dora SSR uses the [MIT License](LICENSE).